Is Public Wi-Fi Safe to Use?

 Encrypt your login information

 One thing that hackers commonly look for is username and password information.
 This sounds scary, but don’t fret because it’s easy to solve with a password manager.
 A password manager stores all your account credentials with encryption and other cryptographic technologies to stop the bad guys from seeing your log-in information.
-There are many free options – like the always-free SpeedyPassword or SpeedyPassword for Android for when you’re on the go and must to check up on your banking!
+There are many free options available that work for mobile and desktop.

 Update your apps

-It’s commonly known that security updates protect your PC, but what about your mobile devices and tablets?
+It’s commonly known that security updates protect your PC from cyber threats, but what about your mobile devices and tablets?
 It’s a good idea to get in the habit of updating your apps regularly, too (on a trusted Wi-Fi network of course).

 Use antivirus and anti-malware protection